P-p-H-d/mlib/README.md

 Update the capacity of the string to be able to receive at least 'alloc' bytes.
-Calling with 'alloc' lower or equal than the size of the string allows the function to perform a shrink of the string to its exact needs.
+Calling with 'alloc' lower or equal than the size of the string enables the function to perform a shrink of the string to its exact needs.
 If the string is empty, it will free the memory.

 ##### void string\_set\_str(string\_t v, const char str[])

-Set the string to the array of char 'str'. 'str' is supposed to be 0 terminated as any C string.
+Set the string to the array of char 'str'.
+'str' is supposed to be 0 terminated as any C string.

 ##### void string\_set\_strn(string\_t v, const char str[], size\_t n)

-Set the string to the array of char 'str' by copying at most 'n' char from the array.'str' is supposed to be 0 terminated as any C string.
+Set the string to the array of char 'str' by copying at most 'n' char from the array.
+'str' is supposed to be 0 terminated as any C string.

 ##### const char* string\_get\_cstr(const string\_t v)

 Return a constant pointer to the underlying array of char of the string.
 This array of char is terminated by 0, allowing the pointer to be passed to standard C function.
+The pointer remains valid until the string itself remains valid and the next call to a function that updates the string.

 ##### void string\_set (string\_t v1, const string\_t v2)